-5.1 Capital Ratios
+5.1 Capital Ratios9

-As of June 30, 2016, DBTC had Common Equity Tier 1 ("CET1"), Tier 1 capital, Total capital, and Tier 1 leverage ratios of 38.3%, 38.3%, 38.6% and 15.4%, respectively.
+As of June 30, 2017, DBTC had Common Equity Tier 1 ("CET1"), Tier 1 capital, Total capital, and Tier 1 leverage ratios of 69.6%, 69.6%, 69.8% and 15.7%, respectively.
 DBTC's capital is mainly composed of CET1, the form of capital with the highest loss absorbing capacity.

-Regulatory capital ratios are calculated and reported under U.S. Basel III-based capital rules as in effect for a given quarter.
+Regulatory capital ratios are calculated and reported under the U.S. Basel III-based capital rules as in effect for a given quarter.

-Throughout the projection horizon under the BHC severely adverse scenario, DBTC has capital ratios substantially in excess of minimum CET1, Tier 1 capital, Total capital, and Tier 1 leverage ratio requirements of 4.5%, 6.0%, 8.0%, and 4.0%, respectively.
-DBTC results show post-stress minimums of 36.6%, 36.6%, 37.3%, and 18.3% for CET1, Tier 1 capital, Total capital, and Tier 1 leverage ratios, respectively.
+Throughout the projection horizon under the BHC SA scenario, DBTC has capital ratios substantially in excess of minimum CET1, Tier 1 capital, Total capital, and Tier 1 leverage ratio requirements of 4.5%, 6.0%, 8.0%, and 4.0%, respectively.
+DBTC results show post-stress minimums of 59.9%, 59.9%, 60.9% and 14.3% for CET1, Tier 1 capital, Total capital, and Tier 1 leverage ratios, respectively.

-The main drivers of changes in DBTC's regulatory capital ratios over the nine quarter planning horizon in the BHC severely adverse scenario consist of:
+The main drivers of changes in DBTC's regulatory capital ratios over the nine quarter planning horizon in the BHC SA scenario consist of:

-- A decrease in RWAs, primarily driven by a reduction in loans due to strategic actions, leading to increases in CET1, Tier 1, and Total capital ratios; - Negative PPNR over the planning horizon, due to operational risk expenses from idiosyncratic events and the impact of negative interest rates; and - Projected increase in provisions for loan and lease losses over the planning horizon leading to decreases in CET1, Tier 1, and Total capital ratios.
+- A decrease in RWA, primarily driven by a reduction in loans leading to increases in CET1, Tier 1, and Total capital ratios; - Negative PPNR over the planning horizon, due to operational risk expenses from idiosyncratic events and the impact of negative interest rates; - Projected dividends based on DFAST standardized capital action assumptions as required by 12 C.F.R.
+252.56(b); and - Projected increase in provisions for loan and lease losses over the planning horizon that contribute to decreases in CET1, Tier 1, and Total capital ratios.